trstringer/manual-approval/README.md

 ### Create a release

-1. Build the new version's image: `$ VERSION=1.7.0 make build`
+1. Build and push the new image: `$ VERSION=1.7.0 make build_push`
-2. Push the new image: `$ VERSION=1.7.0 make push`
-3. Create a release branch and modify `action.yaml` to point to the new image
+2. Create a release branch and modify `action.yaml` to point to the new image
-4. Open and merge a PR to add these changes to the default branch
+3. Open and merge a PR to add these changes to the default branch
-5. Make sure to fetch the new changes into your local repo: `$ git checkout main && git fetch origin && git merge origin main`
+4. Make sure to fetch the new changes into your local repo: `$ git checkout main && git fetch origin && git merge origin main`
-6. Delete the `v1` tag locally and remotely: `$ git tag -d v1 && git push --delete origin v1`
+5. Delete the `v1` tag locally and remotely: `$ git tag -d v1 && git push --delete origin v1`
-7. Create and push new tags: `$ git tag v1.7.0 && git tag v1 && git push origin --tags`
+6. Create and push new tags: `$ git tag v1.7.0 && git tag v1 && git push origin --tags`
-8. Create the GitHub project release
+7. Create the GitHub project release